-Please join our mailing list to receive updates on the Peace of Mind mini-conference in January 2019 in Washington DC.
-We will delve more deeply into teaching neuroscience to kids, and why this matters.
+Please join our mailing list to receive updates on the Peace of Mind conferences and events, such as our recent mini-conference in Washington D.C.

 If your school is interested in training related to implementing the Peace of Mind Curriculum, please contact us.
 We offer limited video-chat training for small groups, and some in-person training is available with curriculum authors Linda Ryden and Jillian Diesner in Washington D.C.